Adoption Lawyers/Independent Adoption

 - Adoption lawyers often do not have and do not require the same level of pre-adoption education as most adoption agencies.
 (I believe all adoptive parents should be well educated on the adoption and adoptive parenting before the adoption.)

 - Most adoption agencies provide counseling to the expectant woman and the father and even her extended family throughout the pregnancy and after the adoption.
 Few adoption lawyers provide counseling as part of their service, although they should be able to refer the expectant woman to a counselor and bill the adoptive parents.

 - Most adoption attorneys do not provide ongoing support for adoptive families after the adoption has been finalized, although some are able to refer families to a therapist specializing in adoption issues or other resources.
 Not all adoption agencies have post-adoption support, but many do and adoptive parents can choose to select one that provides this service.

 - It is possible to find an adoption agency that charges on a sliding fee scale or does not charge birth mother medical expenses directly to the adoptive family, thus saving the adoptive family money.
 These payment options are seldom available with independent adoptions via an adoption attorney.
-The average cost for adoptions, however, are about the same regardless whether you adopt through an adoption agency or lawyer, especially if you pay extra for some of the services we think are essential when adopting through an attorney.
+The average cost for adoptions, however, is about the same regardless of whether you adopt through an adoption agency or lawyer, especially if you pay extra for some of the services we think are essential when adopting through an attorney.

-- The American Academy of Adoption Attorneys (AAAA) is the first place to start.
+- The Academy of Adoption & Assisted Reproduction Attorneys (AAAA) is the first place to start.
 This national association of attorneys specializing in adoption law (as well as 3rd party reproduction) has a rigorous application process for attorneys wanting to join.
 They require attorneys to have practiced in the field of adoption for a specific number of years and require references from attorneys and judges who have worked with potential members.
 They also have two conferences a year providing ongoing education on adoption law for their members.
 They include a list of members at their site and you can search by state.